Understanding Workers’ Compensation In California (2026)

 Preparing Case Review Form.
 ConsumerShield is transforming the way consumers experience law.

-What to Do If Your Claim Is Denied or Delayed
+What to Do if Your Claim Is Denied or Delayed

 If your claim is delayed or denied, you should contact a workers’ compensation lawyer right away.
 After a denial, you have 20 days to file a Petition for Reconsideration.
 If the denial was mailed to you, you have 25 days.